-The Different Light Collective is a small team of producers, technicians and artists working in and around Lincolnshire who are committed to staging events and activities that engage local communities and allow them and their friends and families as well as the wider public to see the place where they live in a different light.
+The Different Light Collective is a small team of producers, technicians and artists working in and around Lincolnshire that is committed to staging events and activities that engage local communities and allow individuals, their friends and families and the wider public to see the place where they live in a different light.

-They work with communities, artists, schools, groups, businesses and councils to create special events of different shapes and sizes that amaze and inspire but also get people talking to each other.
+The Collective works with communities, artists, schools, groups, businesses and councils to create special events of different shapes and sizes that amaze and inspire but also get people talking to each other.
+The Collective works out of Spilsby Sessions House in the Lincolnshire Wolds.

-Have a look round our new website to see who we are, what we’ve been doing and what we’ve got coming up next…
+Have a look round our website to see who Different Light is, what it’s been doing and what it’s got coming up next…

 Simon (also known as Mr Holly) is a freelance Producer who has been based in Lincolnshire working across the arts sector for more than 30 years.
 From 2004 to 2015 he was the Director of Lincoln Drill Hall, at the time a brand new arts centre for the city & county.
-Since 2015 he has worked with a wide variety of festivals & events across the region including Frequency Festival, Stamford Georgian Festival, 1215.Today, Transported, Peterborough Presents, The Mighty Creatives and Imagineer Productions’ Bridge Project.
-He is also works as a key member of the Creative Team for the Gravity Fields Festival of Arts & Science in Grantham (the Sept 2020 edition was cancelled due to Covid19, but it’ll be back in Sept 2022) and works closely with Andy Johnson-Smith on Spilsby Light Night and other Different Light projects.
+Since 2015 he has worked with a wide variety of festivals & events across the region including Frequency Festival, Transported, Peterborough Presents, The Mighty Creatives and Imagineer Productions’ Bridge Project and has also been a key member of the Creative Team for the Gravity Fields Festival in Grantham and Stamford’s biennial Georgian Festival.
+Simon works closely with Andy Johnson-Smith and Bruce Knight on Spilsby Light Night and an increasingly wide range of other Different Light projects.

 Andy Johnson-Smith is a freelance technician and has been interested in technical theatre from a very early age.
 He has worked in professional theatre for over 30 years, both in regional venues and on national touring circuits.
 He has provided technical support to arts venues since the 1990’s and in 2000 took up the challenge of becoming the technical manager at the South Holland Centre, Spalding, where he serviced a vast number of community and amateur productions, touring theatre and music shows, as well as 35mm and digital cinema.
 He left in 2015 to concentrate on his own technical theatre supply company, Popcorn Media, which he set up in 2011, with the aim of supplying technical equipment and services, specialising in digital projection for theatre.
 Andy has always had a passion for lighting design and is thrilled to be working with Simon Hollingworth on a wide variety of arts based projects throughout Lincolnshire.